franklinqin0/blog/docs/algo/longest-palindromic-substring.md

 space: $O(1)$
 :::

-The `brute force` solution can be further optimized to `expand around center` by expanding one char at a time in left and right direction under odd and even cases.
+The `brute force` solution can be further optimized to `expand around center` by expanding one char at a time in the left and right direction under odd and even cases.

 ```py
 def longestPalindrome(self, s: str) -> str: